Practice

 A co-travelling journey with change leaders is like a meandering river.
 Together, we explore, reimagine and enable shifts towards impact at scale.
-One way we undertake this journey alongside change leaders is through our Scalers programme.
+One way we undertake this is with our Journey Partners.
 During this year-long deep work with change leaders, we ask, “How do we induce exponential change, i.e., change that inspires more and rapid changes to solve the problem at scale?”

 I lead ‘Education’ at Societal Thinking with a focus on Early Childhood Development.
 Now, we are embarking on a journey with SmartStart.
 SmartStart is a social franchise model that focuses on bringing quality early childhood learning and development to all children in South Africa.
 SmartStart works through the entire value chain of the education system by partnering with other NGOs, advocating for government policy reforms and building the capacity and livelihoods of underemployed women in underserved communities.
 They have already touched the lives of 100,000 children and have over 7,000 practitioners (franchisees).
 Their mission now is to reach 1,000,000 children by 2030.